PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 To benefit from our carbon/graphite support, either install Graphite, or use our own lightweight statistics daemon, Metronome, currently available on `GitHub <https://github.com/ahupowerdns/metronome/>`_.

-To enable sending metrics, set :ref:`setting-carbon-server`, possibly :ref:`setting-carbon-interval` and possibly :ref:`setting-carbon-ourname` in the configuration.
+To enable sending metrics, set :ref:`setting-yaml-carbon.server`, possibly :ref:`setting-yaml-carbon.interval` and possibly :ref:`setting-yaml-carbon.ourname` in the configuration.

 .. warning::

   If your hostname includes dots, they will be replaced by underscores so as not to confuse the namespace.

-  If you include dots in :ref:`setting-carbon-ourname`, they will **not** be replaced by underscores.
+  If you include dots in :ref:`setting-yaml-carbon.ourname`, they will **not** be replaced by underscores.
   As PowerDNS assumes you know what you are doing if you override your hostname.